liquity/dev/README.md

 The core Liquity system consists of several smart contracts, which are deployable to the Ethereum blockchain.

-All application logic and data is contained in these contracts - there is no need for a seperate database or back end logic running on a web server.
+All application logic and data is contained in these contracts - there is no need for a separate database or back end logic running on a web server.
 In effect, the Ethereum network is itself the Liquity back end.
 As such, all balances and contract data are public.

 The two main contracts - `CDPManager.sol` and `PoolManager.sol` - hold the user-facing public functions, and contain most of the internal logic.
 They control movements of ether and tokens around the system.